skolix15/Messenger_Automation/README.md

 # Messenger_Automation
-Sending automated messages using messenger chat platform
+"Sending automated messages using messenger chat platform"

 This project was written with language "Python" in platform "PyCharm" and with the use of a web automation framework named "Selenium".
 In order to run this program, it will be needed the "Selenium" driver for the web browser "Firefox".
 The aforementioned driver exists in the current repository and is named as "geckodriver.exe".